Sabu (wrestler): Professional wrestling style and persona

-Other media
+In media

 He appeared in the video game ECW Hardcore Revolution, Legends of Wrestling, Legends of Wrestling II, Backyard Wrestling: Don't Try This At Home, Showdown: Legends of Wrestling, and WWE SmackDown vs. Raw 2008.
 Sabu's likeness also appears, albeit unofficially, in several games within the Fire Pro Wrestling franchise including Fire Pro Wrestling, Fire Pro Wrestling 2, and Fire Pro Wrestling Returns.

-On September 8, 2016, Brunk guest starred on an episode of the Viceland television program, Traveling the Stars: Action Bronson and Friends Watch 'Ancient Aliens': Alien Devastation with his former tag team partner Rob Van Dam and manager The Super Genie.
+On September 8, 2016, Brunk guest starred on an episode of the Viceland television program, Traveling the Stars: Action Bronson and Friends Watch 'Ancient Aliens': Alien Devastation with his former tag team partner Rob Van Dam and manager The Super Genie (Melissa Coates).

+In January 2019, it was announced that Brunk would release a memoir, Scars, Silence, & Superglue, co-written with Kenny Casanova, detailing his career and injuries.
+The book, published later that year, included forewords from Rob Van Dam and Taz and was framed by Brunk as a frank account of his career, including his history of prescription and recreational drug use.